jhauberg/termlike/README.md

 ### Limitations

-Termlike specializes in *one* thing; getting character glyphs on the screen, fast.
+Termlike specializes in *one* thing; getting character glyphs on the screen- fast.

 **256 Glyphs**